skletz/whoap/README.md

 WHOAP! is a hybrid game.
 The board game is available in web browser (it means it is usable on tablet) and cards are purely physical.
 There are two types of cards: (i) space cards to move the ship and (ii) action cards to confuse the enemy.

+## Story

+The human race is at the brink of extinction.
+The last chance for survival is a generation ship called the Kaiser, which is searching the universe for a habitable planet.
+After years of random WHOAP!
+Jumps through the endless darkness between the stars there is new hope – a galaxy with livable planets in abundance.
+There are just two problems before humanity’s salvation: An asteroid field the Kaiser need to fly through to reach its destination, and a faction called the Ausrotters, who have undercut the crew to sabotage the ship’s mission.
+Both groups have their hands on the wheel, one to fly safely through the asteroids and make the last WHOAP!
+Jump to the new galaxy, the other to crash the ship and thus destroying the human race entirely.
+Who will prevail?
+You decide!

 ## Board
 <img alt="Board" src="/screenshots/board_game.png" height="250">